 Broken Land (2014, 75 minutes) Feature documentary directed by Stéphanie Barbey & Luc Peter about conflicting viewpoints of America's border wall with Mexico.
 Artistic collaborator, cinematographer and co-editor.

-The End of Time (2012, 114 minutes) Feature documentary exploring our perception of time through a diverse array of locations and portraits, from the jungles of Costa Rica, lava fields of Hawaii, and urban decay of Detroit, to the CERN Large Hadron Collider, an interstellar observatory, and a Buddhist temple.
+The End of Time (2012, 114 minutes) Feature documentary exploring our perception of time through a diverse array of subjects, from the jungles of Costa Rica, lava fields of Hawaii, and urban decay of Detroit, to CERN’s Large Hadron Collider, an interstellar observatory, and a Buddhist temple.

 Petropolis: Aerial Perspectives on the Alberta Tar Sands (2009, 43 minutes) Feature documentary examining the world’s largest industrial mega-project in northern Alberta, and its impact on the surrounding landscape.
 Produced in association with Greenpeace Canada.

 Away (2007, 3 min.)
-Documentary short, on the trials of being electronically over-connected.
+Short documentary on the trials of being electronically over-connected.
 Commissioned by the National Film Board of Canada,

 Manufactured Landscapes (2006, 86 min.)
 Feature documentary directed by Jennifer Baichwal, follows photographer Edward Burtynsky witnessing China’s massive industrial revolution and its impact on the planet.
 Cinematographer and creative consultant.